Multifaith Living Community

 Monday Night Christian Fellowship: CA House offers regular dinner and Christian fellowship on Monday night.
 At Monday Night Christian Fellowship, you can expect to grow in faith through exploration of various Christian spiritual practices, integration of Christian theology and current events, and the sharing of one another’s stories.
 CA House also makes space available for worship and prayer groups for any faith.

 Service and Justice Projects: We support other opportunities for students to serve and do justice work both in and outside of Davis.
-All MLC students are expected to perform 10 hours of community service each quarter.
+All MLC students are expected to perform 10 hours of community service each quarter which will be logged and approved on a quarterly basis.
 CA House staff will work to offer regular service opportunities which will be advertised throughout the year.
 Student-initiated ideas and projects are always welcome.

 Nourish Food Pantry: Nourish at CA House is a radical intracommunity food pantry system designed to address food insecurity among university students in the Davis community by providing access to fresh, nutritious, and well-balanced groceries.
-Access to the pantry (located in the Main House kitchen hallway) is available during Main House visitation hours.
+The Pantry is located in the Main House Annex – accessible through the back patio door.
+Access to the pantry is available 24 hours a day, 7 days a week.
 We ask that students practice sustainability when visiting the pantry by utilizing jars, Tupperware, or other reusable food containers to collect food items.

 Ecumenical Connections: We provide students with connections, support, and scholarships to participate in many types of engaging ecumenical events, such as the Ecumenical Advocacy Days, United Methodist Annual Conference, and Presbyterian Church (USA) General Assembly.